There are two words that impact my marriage the most.

 But I do understand how unsettling this honest “YES” and “NO” can be.
 “NO” sounds so negative and uncaring and rejecting.
 We feel uncooperative.
 We don’t feel like a good team-player.

 Plus, we are putting ourselves in a position to be questioned.
 It can be risky and unpredictable.
 That’s probably why it is so tempting to say “YES” instead, right?

 Of course, you can say “NO” many ways.
 Ways that don’t sound harsh or uncaring.
 Ways that let you express your real feelings to others.

 - No, here’s a better idea.

 - No, I need to do this first.

-Be more aware of your YES and NO statements.
-Look for dishonesty, avoiding and people-pleasing.
-Be transparent.
-Be kind.
-Be honest with others.
+Be more aware of your “YES” and “NO” statements.
+Look for dishonesty, avoiding and people-pleasing in yourself.